 In the fullness of time, should these negotiations be successful, the Village could then decide what type of housing best meets community housing needs and how that development could minimize disruption to existing residents.

-Initiate negotiations with Metro Vancouver, Provincial authorities and the Tsleil-Waututh with the goal of identifying suitable lands for future residential development.
+Initiate negotiations with Metro Vancouver, Provincial authorities and the Tsleil-Waututh with the goal of identifying suitable Crown lands for future residential development as identified in the "1983 Village-GVRD Agreement Package".

 Future Residential: Special Study Area 2